Provision of information to voters

 b) be entitled to vote and not have been deprived of that right.

-d) have their residence in a Member State of the European Union on Election Day.
+d) have their residence or will be in a Member State of the European Union on Election Day.
 Based on this statement they will be entered in special electoral rolls prepared by the Ministry of Interior.

 Procedure for filling out, processing and dispatching the voting statements of Greek citizens resident in the EU.

 The application form can be filled out either by the officers of the local Embassy or Consulate or by the voters themselves.

 The application form is available via the internet and can be filled out online, printed and submitted by the voters to the respective Embassy or Consulate.

 i) Using a computer connected to the internet they should visit the relevant pages of the Ministry of Interior website (www.ypes.gr).

 ii) They should search for their registration in the database of voters using this website by providing their name-surname.